OpenDSA/OpenDSA/RST/en/Tutorials/debug.rst

 This program spawns a 1000 byte array and then places 1 of 27 characters chosen randomly in a position randomly chosen in one of the 1000 places.
 Suppose you wanted to evaluate the contents of the memory, how would you do this?
-Luckily Eclipse has the functionality that can do this.
-The variable window (shown in Figure 1) will allow you to view the memory dump.
+Eclipse let's do it with a memory dump in the variable window (shown in Figure 1).

 .. odsafig:: Images/DebugMemoryPool1.png
    :width: 600